x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 in the graph above, with .10 as H having the lowest error rate.
-4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate by the graphs above; the reason for this is that we're taking four approximations to the slope, and more approximations result in greater accuracy.
+4. RK4 is most accurate; again, through comparison of all integration methods and the exact solution, we can see that RK4 is most accurate by the graphs above.
+The reason for this is that we're taking four approximations to the slope, and more approximations result in greater accuracy.
 ~~~